abhisheksanghai/abhisheksanghai.github.io/_drafts/2020-02-18-Evaluation-of-Classification-Algorithms-Part2.md

 date: 2020-02-18
 ---

 As described in the last post, the probabilities obtained from classification algorithms can be used directly for evaluation or by setting a threshold for the same.
-In this post, I will be describing how to use probabilities directly for evaluation.
+In this post, I will be describing how to use probabilities directly for evaluation with changing value of threshold.
 These methods involve looking at certain graphs -

 ### Lift and Cummulative Gain Charts